venkataravuri/ai-ml-notes/prompt-engineering-resources.md

 Good prompts follow two basic principles:
 - **Clarity**: Use simple, unambiguous language that avoids jargon and overly complex vocabulary.
 Keep queries short and snappy.
 Give clear concise instructions.

-> :heavy_multiplication_x: Example of an unclear prompt: `Who finished third place in the world cup?`
+> :x: Example of an unclear prompt: `Who finished third place in the world cup?`

-> :heavy_check_mark: Example of a clear prompt: `Who clinched the FIFA World Cup 2022 bronze medal?` or `Which country finished third place in the FIFA 2022 world cup?`
+> :white_check_mark: Example of a clear prompt: `Who clinched the FIFA World Cup 2022 bronze medal?` or `Which country finished third place in the FIFA 2022 world cup?`

 - **Specificity**: Tell your model as much as it needs to know to answer your question.
 More descriptive and detailed the prompt can give you better results.

-> :heavy_multiplication_x: Example of an unspecific prompt: `Generate a list of titles for my Youtube video.`
+> :x: Example of an unspecific prompt: `Generate a list of titles for my Youtube video.`

-> :heavy_check_mark: Example of a specific prompt: `Generate a list of ten titles for my Youttube video.
+> :white_check_mark: Example of a specific prompt: `Generate a list of ten titles for my Youttube video.
 The video is about my journey as an adventurer who has lived an unconventional life, meeting many different personalities and finally finding peace in gardening.`

 ### A Typical Prompt Template